Move to CaymanFree Relocation Checklist

 Key differences at a glance

-HealthcarePrivate insurance mandatoryOHIP/public + private extras
+HealthcarePrivate insurance plus overseas-care planningOHIP/public system plus private extras

-Tax exit and deemed disposition
+Canadian tax exit and deemed disposition

 Cost and daily life